 At Gatekeeper, we have many conversations with prospective customers where they reveal that implementing a contract management system in their business has been on their agenda for a significant period of time.

-And by legacy issues, we generally mean that large volume of historic contracts which may not be stored in an accessible or organised way.
+Legacy contract issues are caused by a large volume of historic agreements which may not be stored in an accessible or organised way.

 When it comes to organising your historic contract data, the two main areas that you need to focus on initially are:

-- Finding all your contract documents and adding them to a central contract repository
+- Finding all your contract documents and building them into a central contract repository

-A central feature of contract management software is the contract repository.
+A central feature of VCLM software is the contract repository.
 It should be your business’s single source of truth for its agreements.

-Not only should it hold all the current contract documents for every business relationship, it should ideally also have historical versions and a clear timeline to show when these later versions came into effect.
+A robust contract repository holds all the current contracts for every business relationship, as well as the historical versions and a clear timeline to show when these later versions came into effect.